hgrf/P13pt/README.md

 ## file structure

 values should be separated by tabs, the decimal point should be "."

-there should be only one sweeped parameter (e.g. gate voltage or source drain voltage) per file, if possible

 comments should be at the beginning of the file and preceeded by a hashtag "#"